Periodontal Care in Bethlehem, PA

-Much like High Blood Pressure, Periodontal (Gum) Disease is a “silent” disease.
-Most people do not know they have gum disease until their teeth become loose and fall out.
-Gum disease is a very serious disease of the mouth and it is the #1 reason adults lose their teeth.
+Like high blood pressure, periodontal (gum) disease is a “silent” illness.
+Most people are not aware they have gum disease until their teeth become loose and fall out.
+Gum disease, a very serious dental ailment, is the main reason for tooth loss in adults.

 Signs of Gum Disease